- Travel Insurance

 At Holidaysafe, we offer enhanced coronavirus cover, providing you with additional protection including cancellation cover if you test positive for covid-19 before you travel and cover should your airline go into administration because of the pandemic.
 To find out more and see the full list of covid-19 cover available, then click here.

-Information correct at the time of writing and publishing this article 20th May 2021.Please note, Holidaysafe's online prices automatically include a 15% discount against our Customer Service Centre prices.
+Information correct at the time of writing and publishing this article 20th May 2021.*Please note, Holidaysafe's online prices automatically include a 15% discount against our Customer Service Centre prices.
+This code entitles you to an additional 5% off your policy, and is a discount from the base price, not including the additional cost of optional extensions or any additional medical premium.

 To get a quote please choose one of the following policy types;